Will Estate Planning Checklist

 A Will provides peace of mind that your estate will pass in accordance with your wishes.
 A Will allows you to appoint executors, guardians, make gifts and provide for charities, friends, or your Partner if you are not married.
 A Will can also help to reduce inheritance tax liability.
 Without a Will your estate will pass under the rules of ‘Intestacy’.

 Estate planning is much more than just making a Will.
-However, to start with, the Will can be useful
+However, to start with, the Will can be usefulto ascertain what you are trying to achieve.

-1. Identify what are trying to achieve
+1. Identify what you are trying to achieve

 2. List of assets